pointcloudlearning/3D-Deep-Learning-Paper-List/README.md

 ### point cloud compression and representation

-* Point2Sequence: Learning the shape representation of 3D point clouds with an attention-based sequence to sequence network.（ACCV 2019)
+* Point2Sequence: Learning the shape representation of 3D point clouds with an attention-based sequence to sequence network.（AAAI 2019)

 * Adaptive OCNN: A patch-based deep representation of 3D shapes(TOG 2018)